 “Our world was changed”

-When Jacob arrived, an X-Ray and a CT scan were ordered to further observe the lump on his abdomen.
+When Jacob arrived, a pediatric X-Ray and a CT scan were ordered to further observe the lump on his abdomen.
 The results showed a tumor on his left kidney and over 30 small tumors growing on his lungs.
 Dr. Kenneth Kwon, an emergency medicine specialist, delivered the news that Jacob has Wilms tumor — a type of kidney cancer commonly found in young children.
 Jacob’s cancer was stage 4 and had spread to his lungs.

 “We were devastated,” Jamie recalls.
 “In just a few hours, our world was changed.“

 Jacob was transported via ambulance to the Hyundai Cancer Institute at CHOC Hospital in Orange.
 Instead of feeling scared or worried, Jacob enjoyed watching Toy Story during the journey alongside his newly acquired rocket ship balloon and stuffed monkey.
 These small comforts during an anxious situation are one thing that helps differentiate a pediatric hospital.

 “The first time coming to CHOC was extremely difficult,” Jamie says.
 “But the nurses and staff could tell we were struggling with the news and they did everything they could to make us feel comfortable.
 They also explained everything that was happening to Jacob in a way that we could understand.”